ianchov/scrabble/README.md

 # scrabble
-My implementation for the HS game of scrabble
+My implementation for the HS game of scrabble as per https://action.informatika.bg/games/hyperwords